Francis of Assisi (film): Release

+When the film premiered, star Bradford Dillman, newly divorced, wanted to bring his girlfriend and later wife Suzy Parker.
+Fox's head of publicity, Charles Einfeld, refused, saying "Saints come alone."

 Reception

+Critical

 A. H. Weiler of The New York Times wrote that "as a motion picture dependent on the dramatic conflict and exciting incidents that surely were synonymous with the emergence of such a towering man in such tumultuous times, it is as serene and static as ancient tapestries, limp on castle walls ...
 There are frictions here, of course, but these are gentle affairs that are not especially memorable."

 Variety wrote "The absence of sustained dramatic friction and a reluctance to grapple with conflicts and climaxes in visual terms results in an aura of absolute serenity and a characteristic of ponderous verbosity that may be true in spirit, tone and tempo to the tale of supreme devotion being told, but is unlikely to prove sufficiently palatable to modern audience tastes."

 Philip K. Scheuer of the Los Angeles Times stated "The treatment is reverent and apparently unusually faithful to history, the color and CinemaScope production often eye-filling and the performances, while hardly exceptional, will hardly raise dissent.
 But the picture's appeal is limited decidedly to the devout and to those who would seek serene affirmation of their Christian faith.
 It is what I call a church film, pure and simple—ecclesiastical and eclectic."

 Richard L. Coe of The Washington Post reported that "I kept regretting the firm had three million dollars to lavish on the project.
 The result may please those willing to settle for a saint's biography.
 Apart from some individual scenes of pictorial appeal, I found the attempt unimaginative and flat.
 There is in it none of that sense of wonder which distinguished Pierre Fresnay's memorable Monsieur Vincent, a simple French essay in black and white."

 Harrison's Reports gave the film a grade of "Fair" and wrote that "Catholics and those strongly interested in religious themes will be about the only ones deriving much satisfaction from this CinemaScope-Color account of the life of St. Francis.
 For this superficial treatment is almost devoid of action and suspense, while being too talky."

 The Monthly Film Bulletin wrote "With its lepers, its desert rendezvous with a sheik and its deep-seated bitterness between the hero and his irreligious rival, this expensive slab of hagiolatry might well be described as Ben-Hur without the chariot race.
 As it turns out there is precious little action or dramatic friction of any kind (Piero Portalupi's camera studiously avoids every challenging incident), only a ponderously serene screenplay and a stolidly passionless cast directed without a spark of imagination by Michael Curtiz."

+Filmink called it "dull and made by people who don’t understand drama, or had forgotten... the one interesting thing about it is Hart, who later became a nun, playing someone who becomes nun."